ivanZanardi/pyharm/README.md

 ### Polyharmonic spline interpolation in PyTorch
 ---

-This is a PyTorch module for [polyharmonic spline interpolation in PyTorch ](https://en.wikipedia.org/wiki/Polyharmonic_spline).
+This is a PyTorch module for [polyharmonic spline interpolation](https://en.wikipedia.org/wiki/Polyharmonic_spline) in PyTorch.
 This implementation benefits from GPU acceleration, making it significantly faster and more suitable for larger interpolation problems.

 ## Installation
 ```